johnaslani/README-Generator/README.md

 MIT

+This program licensed under MIT :

 https://img.shields.io/badge/license-MIT-blue
-This program licensed under MIT

 ## Questions

 For further information see [my GitHub](https://github.com/johnaslani) and [project repository](https://github.com/johnaslani/README-Generator)

 Should you have a questions, reach me at aslani.john@gmail.com

 ## Tests

-Tests are under development!!!
+Tests are under development !!!